-The origins of the Accademia Nazionale di Santa Cecilia, a centuries-old Roman institution, are closely linked to choral singing.
-In the second half of the 16th century, several choirmasters and choristers formed an association, electing Giovanni Pierluigi da Palestrina as president, thus founding the Accademia.
-In May 1595 Pope Sixtus V published the papal bull Ratione congruit, the official founding act of the Congregazione dei Musici.
+The origins of the multi-secular Accademia Nazionale di Santa Cecilia are closely linked to choral singing: in the second half of the 1500’s, several Chapel-masters and Choristers formed an association, electing as President Giovanni Pierluigi da Palestrina, thus founding the Accademia.
+In May 1595, Pope Sisto V issued the papal bull Ratione congruit, the act officially founding the Congregazione dei Musici.